Frequently Asked Questions

-If you are moving to an area that is served by one of our existing routes, we can change your child’s bus assignment mid-year.
-Please communicate with Chris Flores, the Transportation Coordinator, about any moving plans well in advance, so he can work to accommodate your family.
+If you are moving to an area that is served by one of our existing routes, we can change your child’s bus assignment mid-year, provided there is space on the new route.
+Please communicate with Sharifah Taylor, the Transportation Coordinator, about any moving plans well in advance, so she can work to accommodate your family.

 How should I communicate if my child will not be riding the bus?